When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • diagnose reflux and its degree.

-There is practically no need to prepare for FGS - the last meal is allowed at the usual time for the patient, the only thing that will have to be abandoned is alcohol and breakfast, since the study is carried out only on an empty stomach.
+There is practically no need to prepare for FGS - the last meal is allowed at the patient’s usual time, the only thing you will have to give up is drinking alcohol and breakfast, since the study is carried out only on an empty stomach.

-During such an endoscopy, additional manipulations of a therapeutic or diagnostic nature are allowed.
-After doing FGS, the patient does not experience any unpleasant sensations.
+During such endoscopy, additional manipulations of a therapeutic or diagnostic nature are allowed.
+After FGS is done, the patient does not experience any discomfort.

-Occasionally, there may be a slight soreness when swallowing, which goes away on its own after a few hours, and does not require medical intervention.
+Occasionally, minor pain may occur when swallowing, which goes away on its own after a few hours and does not require medical intervention.
 The preparatory period is also extremely simple - it is enough not to eat anything directly on the day of the study.

-Recently, video is often recorded on a computer, which significantly improves the quality of diagnostics.
-The doctor not only gets the opportunity to review the record several times, but also to consult with other specialists.
-The same moment allows you to more accurately assess the effectiveness of the therapy.
+Recently, video recording is often carried out on a computer, which significantly improves the quality of diagnostics.
+The doctor not only gets the opportunity to review the recording several times, but also consult with other specialists.
+This same point allows you to more accurately assess the effectiveness of the therapy.

 Diet features

-Preparation for gastroscopy of the stomach should be studied by the patient before examination, especially if it is performed in the afternoon.
-Minor dietary recommendations are required.
-For a day, the sick person must completely abandon alcohol-containing drinks.
+Before the study, the patient should study the preparation for gastroscopy of the stomach, especially if it is performed in the afternoon.
+Minor dietary recommendations must be followed.
+Within 24 hours, the sick person must completely abstain from alcohol-containing drinks.

 • foods high in fiber;